 Imagine emptying a dumpster full of fishing nets, marine buoys, straws and plastic bags into a machine, only to have it pump out clean, low-sulfur fuel that meets stringent international standards.

 The Taipei based company eTouchIC Innovation (eTouchIC) believes it’s not only possible, but potentially good for the environment and good for business as well. eTouchIC’s CEO Gordon Yu is excited about the company’s “optimised” R-ONE pyrolysis process.
 He says this process will turn almost any plastic – mixed or otherwise – into diesel fuel.

 He’s confident that there will be a market for diesel made from plastic waste.
 In fact, he says the resulting product is better than diesel from the pump.
 “The horsepower increases 15 percent, and there’s less pollution.
 You don’t see black smoke.”

 Recovering energy from plastic isn’t a new idea.
 After all, most plastics are made from oil, so they’re energy rich.
-Plastics are commonly incinerated in Europe, the US and China, and the resulting heat is used to power turbines and create electricity.
+Plastics are commonly incinerated in Europe, the US and the People’s Republic of China, and the resulting heat is used to power turbines and create electricity.

 Pyrolysis is different.
 It’s the process of breaking down plastics into hydrocarbons by heating them in the absence of oxygen.
 Those hydrocarbons can then be refined into diesel.

 The company says its process is safe, environmentally sound, and doesn’t generate dioxins or other secondary pollution.

 Steve Peters, an energy specialist with the Asian Development Bank, says the company’s results are encouraging, and they appear to depend on a unique approach to pyrolysis technologies.

 “It’s not designed to be oil and gas shrunk down, it’s designed to be it’s own device,” he says.

 Pyrolysis technologies have existed for some time, and the American Chemistry Council predicts it could eventually be a multi-billion dollar industry with as many as 600 plants across the US.
 But this is still an immature technology, and there are some downsides.

 “There have always been issues with how much you can recover, and the inputs you need,” says Khalid Bahssoon, an expert waste management consultant and previous Managing Director for Cenviro, a waste innovation company backed by Malaysia’s sovereign wealth fund ‘Khazanah Nasional Berhad’.